marksweiss/sofine/README.rst

 module in Python.
 This lets you access module-scope methods or variables directly.
-For exmample, the Google Search Results module implements an additional helper called ``get_child_schema`` that returns the list of attributes in each of the ``retults`` JSON objects that it returns for each key passed to it.
+For exmample, the Google Search Results module implements an additional helper called ``get_child_schema`` that returns the list of attributes in each of the ``results`` JSON objects that it returns for each key passed to it.
 Because this is nested data, the more interesting attributes are one level down in the data returned, so this helper is useful in this particular case.
-This is an example of the value of the flexibility of putting additional attributes or functions in your module as needed and accessing them in Python directly.

 ::